African Methodist Episcopal Zion Church

 Built in 1894, this small Gothic Revival church is the oldest house of worship in Redding.
 It was originally home to the African Methodist Episcopal Zion Church, known as "AME Zion."
 However, it has since housed other denominations, and it is currently home to the Light House Church & Ministry.
 The African Methodist Episcopal Zion denomination began in New York City in 1821 when a group of African-Americans walked out of a Methodist church service due to discrimination, and they subsequently founded their own church.

 Backstory and Context

-AME Zion grew rapidly after the Civil War, especially with the abolition of slavery.
-The denomination spread to the West Coast of the U.S. with the founding of the First AME Zion Church in San Francisco in 1852.
+AME Zion grew so rapidly after the Civil War, especially with the abolition of slavery, that the denomination spread to the West Coast of the U.S. with the founding of the First AME Zion Church in San Francisco in 1852.
 AME Zion also spread throughout the world, beginning with establishing a strong presence in Africa.
 It eventually established a presence on every continent on the globe except Australia.

 "African Methodist Episcopal Zion Church, Redding, CA (1894)", The Pacific Coast Architecture Database.
 Accessed March 14th 2020. http://pcad.lib.washington.edu/building/16828/.

 "African Methodist Episcopal Zion Church", Encyclopedia Britannica.
 Accessed March 14th 2020. https://www.britannica.com/topic/African-Methodist-Episcopal-Zion-Church.